cmstead/Modella/readme.md

 RESTful post, get, put, delete calls, but some extended methods are included.
 Speciallized CRUD calls can be configured upon object instantiation.

+**Important Stuff To Know**

-For the (currently under development) documentation, please visit the [Modella wiki](https://github.com/cmstead/Modella/wiki).
+- For the (currently under development) documentation, please visit the [Modella wiki](https://github.com/cmstead/Modella/wiki).
+- Modella is minified using Uglify.
+Most options which would interfere with older browsers have been turned off.
+- Modella is being released under the [Artistic License 2.0](http://opensource.org/licenses/Artistic-2.0).
+- Modella is released AS IS with no guarantee of suitability for any purpose whatsoever.
+(Please see license documentation)

+**Where The Project Stands**

 Modella.js is currently in development.
 Please refer to the list below regarding items that are complete and items that are still in development: